-Documentary evidence (GUAD1194) shows that St Katharine's Church, to the north of the SUB23 site was first founded in the 11th century with a stone church being built in the 13th century.
+Documentary evidence (GUAD1194) shows that St Katharine's Church was first founded in the 11th century with a stone church being built in the 13th century.
 This was later rebuilt with only a very small amount of medieval stonework being incorporated into the later church.
 To the north of the church two archaeological investigations have taken place; an area of geophysical survey (GUAD1932) revealed evidence of ridge and furrow which was confirmed by an evaluation (GUAD1907).

-To the north east of the SUB23 site a watching brief was carried out (GUAD1204), close to St Katharine's Church, during road widening and revealed a medieval cobbled surface and medieval pottery.
+To the west of the SUB41 site a watching brief was carried out (GUAD1204), close to St Katharine's Church, during road widening and revealed a medieval cobbled surface and medieval pottery.